-A single tap on the right earbud will play and pause tracks, while swiping forward or backward controls volume.
+A single tap on the right earbud will play and pause tracks while swiping forward or backward controls volume.
 Both worked perfectly, in sharp contrast to most similar designs we’ve encountered.
 The fact that Google’s earbuds don’t fully seat in your ears may be partly responsible: When earbuds dig into your ear canal, it’s uncomfortable to tap too hard.

 Interestingly, volume isn’t something we had to deal with much.
 That’s because the Pixel Buds are about as loud as we ever needed them at their lowest setting.
 Moving up more than two notches was too loud for our ears, and each step up raised volume more than we’d like.
 You can adjust volume more granularly directly on the Pixel 2, but we’d prefer more control on the buds.
-Song skipping, standard on most such designs, isn’t an option.

 Google Assistant and instant translation

 A big draw for these earbuds is easy access to Google Assistant.
 Tap and hold the right earbud to start talking to Assistant, and it will respond to commands, giving you the weather or serving up directions (your phone will detect if you’re walking and give you walking directions).
-You can also place calls, send text messages, and control streaming services — almost anything the Google Assistant can do on the phone is fair game with the Pixel Buds.
+You can also place calls, skip songs, send text messages, and control streaming services — almost anything the Google Assistant can do on the phone is fair game with the Pixel Buds.

 Perhaps the most exciting feature works in tandem with Assistant: Instant translation via Google Translate.
 Tap and hold the right earbud and say “help me speak Spanish,” or one of the 40 supported languages.
 On your Pixel 2 smartphone, you’ll see the Google Translate app open up but with a unique interface specifically when it detects the Pixel Buds are connected.
 Tap and hold the right earbud and say a phrase, and the smartphone will then speak the phrase in the language you request.
 You’ll need to hold the phone in front of the person you’re chatting with so they hear the translation from the speaker.